• Ingredient Glossary & Guides

 Testing shows Pomegranate holds double its’ weight in water.
 Meanwhile, it delivers impressive collagen-building results.

-Omega 5 fatty acid reduces skin inflammation and aids in skin repair for scarring, discoloration, and acne marks.
+It contains Omega 5 fatty acid to reduce skin inflammation.
+This also helps skin repair for scarring, discoloration, and acne marks.

 Gigawhite